Lecture at the University of Montpellier on the topic of depression: “From the blues to mental disability: what is the reality?”

 By invitation only

 Depression is a common, severe, and difficult-to-treat condition.
-However, its high prevalence, exacerbated by the recent context of successive health crises, raises the question of the difference between normal, adaptive reactions and psychiatric disorders.
-Is it true that French people consume too many antidepressants?
-Is there a continuum between feeling blue and depressive illness?
-Is it a question of intensity or difference in nature?
-What is the true face of depression as an illness?
-How can it be a source of disability in the professional lives of patients?
+However, its high prevalence—exacerbated by the recent context of successive health crises—raises the question of the difference between normal, adaptive reactions and psychiatric disorders.
+Is it true that French people take too many antidepressants?
+Is there a continuum between the occasional bout of the blues and depressive illness?
+Is this a matter of intensity or a difference in nature?
+What is the true nature of depression as a disease?
+How can it be a source of disability in patients’ professional lives?

-Professor Raoul Belzeaux is a psychiatrist at the Adult Psychiatry Department of Montpellier University Hospital and Professor Montpellier University (PUPH).
-His research focuses on mood disorders, the possibilities of diagnosing some of these disorders using biomarkers, epigenetics, and developmental trajectories.
+Professor Raoul Belzeaux is a psychiatrist in the Adult Psychiatry Department at Montpellier University Hospital and Professor the University of Montpellier (PUPH).
+His research focuses on mood disorders, the potential for diagnosing certain mood disorders using biomarkers, epigenetics, and developmental trajectories.

 Practical information: